xetsue/key-mouse/README.md

-# Keyboard & Mouse Control Script
+# Key-Mouse

-This script, written in AutoHotkey, allows you to control your cursor, mouse buttons, and scrolling with your keyboard.
-It's designed to be a replacement for mouse usage in certain situations (I personally made this because I can.)
+This script was written in AutoHotkey - it allows you to simulate your mouse / cursor control by using your keyboard.
+It's designed to be a replacement for accessibility usage and for QoL purposes.

----

-## Getting Started
+# Getting Started
+Please note that the script may get false positives from your anti-virus due to its nature of simulating mouse control.
+If this happens, please isolate the script in a folder and whitelist either the script alone or the folder itself from getting blocked.
+If you are worried of the credibility of the script itself do take your time to check the raw code and manually compile them with AHK dashboard.

+### Alpha / Legacy Prerequisites

+* **V1 AutoHotkey**
+> Used in Alpha version

-### Prerequisites
+### 2026's version Prerequisites

-* **AutoHotkey:** You need to have AutoHotkey installed on your system to run this script.
-You can download it from the official website.
+* **V2 AutoHotkey:**
+> Post Alpha version, the script was updated to use v2 AHK to be more compact and lightweight.

-### Installation
+# Installation

 #### Portable File
 Download from [Releases](https://github.com/xetsue/key-mouse/releases/) section, place anywhere on your drive and start the program.
 It will be minimized to `system hidden tray` by default.
 For usage manual refer to [Usage](https://github.com/xetsue/key-mouse/?tab=readme-ov-file#usage) section below.

-#### Manual Creation
+#### Manual Compiling
 Refer to `Code` folder.
-1. Save the code as a file named `Script.ahk`.
+1. Download desired `.ahk` version from ./main/Code/ or Save the code as any intended filename such as  `example.ahk`.
-2. Run the script by double-clicking the file.
+2. Run Auto Hotkey > Compile .exe > select the downloaded file > Use 64bit binary > customize other settings such as name or icon accordingly > Compile.

 ---